KingImereda/A-Sentiment-Analysis-Solution-of-the-US-Presidential-Election/README.md

 ![Screenshot 2024-09-08 172946](https://github.com/user-attachments/assets/fb91c8a2-e10d-4c74-8806-31ccc0b6507e)

-##### Schedule Pipeline To Run Once Every Day AT 11: 00 AM GMT + 1
+##### Schedule Pipeline To Run Once Daily AT 11: 00 AM GMT + 1

-The pipeline will  be automatically triggered at 11: am in the morning, ingesting the latest news and opinion on US Presidential Election and predicted the sentiment while updating the Power BI report with the latest News and Opinions about the US Presidential election.
+The pipeline will  be automatically triggered at 11: am in the morning, ingesting the latest news and opinion on the US Presidential Election and predicted the sentiment while updating the Power BI report with the latest News and Opinions about the US Presidential election.

 - In Data Factory canvas, click on "Schedule" button  at the top.
 - Check the radio button "ON" under Schedule Run.
 - From "Repeat" drop-down, Pick "Daily" --To choose pipeline run frequency option.
 - Under "Time", pick the time you want  to schedule the pipeline to run, say 11:00 AM GMT +1
 - Select the start date-time and end date-time of your schedule pipeline run from the "Start Date and Time" and "End Date and Time" calendar.
-- "Time Zone" .You have the option of selecting your time zone, but the default is the time zone of you are based on, so it's advisable to go with the default time zone.
+- "Time Zone" .You have the option of selecting your time zone, but the default is the time zone you are based on, so it's advisable to go with the default time zone.
 - Then, click "Apply"

 ##### Pipeline Monitor.